Kirchlive/Deathlog_Vanilla/README.md

 - 50 zones with death data
 - ~96,000 death records

-## Credits & Acknowledgments
+## Credits

-This addon is a port/conversion of death data and concepts from two excellent projects:
+This addon is a port/conversion from foundation and data of the projects:

 ### [Deathlog by aaronma37](https://github.com/aaronma37/Deathlog)
-The original Deathlog addon for WoW Classic (1.13+) which collects and displays player death data with beautiful heatmap visualizations.
-The death data and heatmap rendering concepts were adapted from this project.
+The original Deathlog addon for WoW Classic (1.13+).
+Adapted data and rendering.

 ### [RipMap by DaniilSokolyuk](https://github.com/DaniilSokolyuk/RipMap)
-A death heatmap addon for Vanilla WoW that provided the foundation for the 1.12-compatible implementation and danger indicator system.

-**Thank you to both authors for their excellent work!**
+Foundation for the 1.12 compatible implementation.

 ## License